akmtaiwansoftware/docs/reference/products/device-api/http/README.md

 ```

 ## Get Configuration Data
 Retrieve configuration and control data from Murano.
 Get the latest set value from the authenticated device's state for one or more resources specified by `<alias>`.
-If at least one `<alias>` resource definition exists the set value will be returned.
+If at least one `<alias>` resource definition exists, the set value will be returned.

 ### request
 ```